wavawoo/SignatureScanner/README.md

 ## How to Build

-This project is written in pure C and should be compiled with a standard C compiler
+This project is written in pure C and should be compiled with a standard C compiler.

+## Objective

+The goal of this project was to implement a fundamental cybersecurity primitive: the ability to detect known patterns of data (signatures) within binary files.
+This demonstrates an understanding of file I/O, memory management, and string/byte manipulation in the C programming language.